Cyclone Savannah

-Cyclone Savannah was a strong tropical cyclone that brought significant impacts to Java and Bali and minor impacts to Christmas Island and the Cocos (Keeling) Islands during March 2019.
+Severe Tropical Cyclone Savannah was a strong tropical cyclone that brought significant impacts to Java and Bali and minor impacts to Christmas Island and the Cocos (Keeling) Islands during March 2019.
 It was the sixteenth tropical low, sixth tropical cyclone and third severe tropical cyclone of the 2018–19 Australian region cyclone season.
 Savannah developed from a tropical low that formed well to the east of Christmas Island on 8 March.
 The system was slow to develop initially, but reached tropical cyclone intensity on 13 March after adopting a southwesterly track.
 Savannah underwent rapid intensification and reached peak intensity on 17 March as a Category 4 severe tropical cyclone on the Australian scale.
 Ten-minute sustained winds were estimated as 175 km/h, with a central barometric pressure of 951 hPa (28.08 inHg).
 One-minute sustained winds reached 185 km/h at this time, equivalent to a Category 3 major hurricane on the Saffir–Simpson hurricane wind scale.
 Weakening commenced soon afterwards, and responsibility for the system passed from the Australian Bureau of Meteorology to Météo-France.
 As it moved into the new region, Savannah became the eighth of a record-breaking ten intense tropical cyclones in the 2018–19 South-West Indian Ocean cyclone season.
 Savannah was downgraded to a tropical depression on 20 March, and its remnants dissipated in the central Indian Ocean on 24 March.